whastings/devnotes/topics/redux.md

 * Middleware run in a chain, with each calling a `next` function to invoke the next middleware, passing the current value of the action
   * Any middleware in the chain can call `dispatch` and start the process over
+  * Can also run logic after action dispatch is complete (after calling next)
 * Learn by building example is in Egghead's Idiomatic Redux Course, lessons 16 - 18

 ## Normalized State